kleiton0x00/CORS-one-liner/README.md

 A one liner Bash command cheatsheet which finds CORS missconfiguration in every possible method.
 Simply replace https://example.com with the URL you want to target.
 This will help you scan for CORS vulnerability without the need of an external tool.

-## Basic Origin Reflection payload
+## Basic Origin Reflection payload - Crawls the whole endpoints of a website

 `gau 'https://example.com' | while read url;do target=$(curl -s -I -H "Origin: https://evil.com" -X GET $url) | if grep 'https://evil.com'; then [Potentional CORS Found]echo $target;fi;done`